iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 > Great idea, problematic execution.
 Gives a false sense of security.
 With so few people in this state getting tested, so few wearing masks, it's unlikely that most of your covid exposure will be captured & recorded by this app.
 And you must leave Bluetooth on for it to work?
 I understand why, but it's a battery drain, & constant EMF radiation exposure is an unwelcome side effect.
 If the app was automatically on everyone's phone, testing was widespread, & positives were autologged, then maybe.<br> :date: __2020-10-20 05:53:33__

+> Edited review: after download, I cannot access any of my connected Bluetooth apratutus.
+Now my car Bluetooth, 3 different air pods and 2 earpieces will not connect at all but I was told they'd work in conjunction.
+That's not true for "MY" phone operating system.
+Thought it was the perfect app but now I have doubts because 2 Bluetooth apps CANNOT be used at same time, so please don't tell downloaders or be sure to share correct information.<br> :date: __2020-10-19 21:36:12__

 #### 1-star reviews